artdecocode/appshot/README.md

 # TODO:

- - add support for export of all fields from python, and provide interface between python script and nod
+ - add support for export of all fields from python, and provide interface between python script and node
- - quiet mode
  - add cli help
+ - use more `screencapture` options, such as formats other than `jpg` and `png`, `-P`,  `-T`, `-c`